The Carlson School benefits from a proven and experienced leadership team dedicated to the school’s long-term success.

 Prior to academia, Zaheer worked for multinationals such as Tata Consultancy Services and Sandoz (India) Ltd. She also reported on politics and business from India and Nigeria for Business International.
 These experiences provided the foundation for her research in international business as well as leading the Carlson School’s engagement with the corporate community.

-Sri sserves on the Destination Medical Center Economic Development Agency Board and in 2013, the Minneapolis/St. Paul Business Journal honored her professional achievements, leadership qualities, and contributions to the broader Twin Cities community with its Women in Business Award.
+Sri serves on the boards of the Destination Medical Center Economic Development Agency in Rochester, Minn. and the Guthrie Theater in Minneapolis.
+In 2013, the Minneapolis/St. Paul Business Journal honored her professional achievements, leadership qualities, and contributions to the broader Twin Cities community with its Women in Business Award.

 She earned a Bachelor of Science degree in Physics from the Women’s Christian College, Madras University and was awarded her MBA from the Indian Institute of Management in Ahmedabad.